-Wessex Scene can reveal which societies and zones received the most – and the least – funding from SUSU last year.
+Wessex Scene can reveal which societies and zones received the most – and the least – funding from SUSU last year via grants.

-Last year SUSU awarded a grand total of £259,933 to different student societies.
+Last year SUSU awarded a grand total of £259,933 in grants to different student societies.
 Of the 225 societies and clubs which applied for funding, 188 were successfully awarded a portion of funds.

 The total sum awarded represents a third of what societies had asked for, meaning that had every single request for funding been fulfilled completely, SUSU would have required over £750,000 to meet the applications from all societies.